-psFonts if TRUE, msaPrettyPrint produces LaTeX code that includes the LaTeX packstandard LaTeX fonts (default).
+psFonts if TRUE, msaPrettyPrint produces LaTeX code that includes the LaTeX package times.sty; if FALSE, msaPrettyPrint produces LaTeX code based on the standard LaTeX fonts (default).
 Ignored for output="asis".

-$age \ \textbf{times.sty}; \ if \ \mathsf{FALSE}, \ \mathsf{msaPrettyPrint} \ produces \ LaTeX \ code \ based \ on \ the$ code this argument can be used to specify the entire LaTeX code in the texshade environment.
+code this argument can be used to specify the entire LaTeX code in the texshade environment.
 This overrides all arguments that customize the appearance of the output.
 Instead, all customizations must be done as LaTeX commands provided by the package texshade.sty directly.
 This option should only be used by expert users and for special applications in which the possibilities of the customizations of the msaPrettyPrint function turn out to be insufficient.